 Nearly every organization uses UCC apps today, and 85% either have or are developing a Digital Customer Experience (DCX) initiative.
-Specialty performance management tools help them work optimally; already, 61% of organizations use such tools.
+Specialty unified communications performance management tools help them work optimally; already, 61% of organizations use such tools.
 Some of the key benefits they have found include the following:

 - Top UCC performance results in more satisfied customers who count on the UCC apps to engage with the company, or for employees to collaborate with one another.